Aspatria: Demography

 The population has greatly increased since the mid-19th century.
 In 1801, the village comprised 98 dwellings with a population of 321.
 By 1851, there were 236 family entities, comprising 1,123 residents; by 1871, the numbers had increased to 1,778; and twenty years later stood at 2,714.
 By the start of the 20th century, the population had risen to 2,885; twenty years later it peaked at 3,521.
 Although the population slumped in the 1930s to 3,189, it recovered to 3,500, in 1951; and by 1981, the population appeared stable at 2,745.
 At the 2021 census, the population of the civil parish was 2,813.

 Media

 Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.
 Television signals are received from the Caldbeck TV transmitter.
 Local radio stations are BBC Radio Cumbria and Greatest Hits Radio Cumbria & South West Scotland.
 The town is served by the local newspaper, News and Star.

 Sport

 Aspatria Hornets are the local rugby league team.
 Aspatria is also home to rugby union club Aspatria RUFC, currently playing in the RFU's North Lancashire/Cumbria Division.
 The 'Aspatria Eagles' are the club's second team, and the 'Aspatria Sinners' are the women's team.
 Aspatria FC are the town's football club who compete in the Tesco Cumberland County Premier League.

+The opening stage of the Tour of Britain Women's cycle race passed through Aspatria in 2026.

+Transport

+The town has one bus route serving it.
+The 300 to Workington or to Carlisle via Wigton.
+This service is operated by Stagecoach.

+Aspatria train station has services to Whitehaven or Carlisle with a few continuing to Barrow-in-Furness or Manchester Airport.